Hamzu24/Hamzu24/README.md

 On my profile you can find most of my completed or concept projects that I've created since I was 11, containing well over 7500 lines of code in total.

 To see all of the projects, navigate to the 'Repositories' tab.
+To see the projects I spent the most time on, navigate to the 'Stars' tab.

 To run the code, first check if it contains Java, Python or HTML/Javascript file types, and then follow the related instructions below.